postcode-x/Orpheus-TTS-CPU-win/README.md

 Before running the script in this repo, follow these steps:

-### 1. Set Up a Python Virtual Environment (Recommended)
+### 1. Set Up a Python Virtual Environment

 Create and activate a virtual environment to manage dependencies cleanly.
-This is optional.

 ### 2. Read the No-GPU Setup Guide